MrRomerius/DynamicOutfitting/README.md

 That's just the mod saving the NPC's equipment.
 Not a bug.
 - No uninstall feature as of yet.
 This is a beta.
 Scripts aren't saved by the game, but I don't recommend removing the mod mid-game as it does generate inventory objects for NPCs and you don't want to use a save that has missing references baked into them.
 As always, use at your own risk!

-## Code of Conduct
-If you want to contribue to this project in some way, cool.
-Just one rule: don't be a jerk.
-Coding is hard and stressful enough as it is, and I don't have the patience for children who park their manners outside their computer screens.
-This is hard shit.
-Treat yourself and your devs better.